-- a) Suppose you work for a company that struggles with a decrease in profit.
+- a.
+Suppose you work for a company that struggles with a decrease in profit.
 The costs related to production is therefore of importance.
-Five KPIs that are related to the cost of producing a product are e.g: - a.
-Cycle Time: the total time it take to make a product (from the beginning to the end of your product-making-process).
-The shorter the better. - b.
-Throughput: Quantity produced per unit .
-The higher the better. - c.
-Quality rate: The quality rate is the relationship between the quantities produced and the total quantity used.
-The higher the better. - d.
-Rework-ratio: how many products needs to be reworked.
-The fewer the better. - e.
-Downtime: how much time the production is not producing.
-The less the better. - b) A KPI, Key Perfomance Indicator, is a performance measure.
+Five KPIs that are related to the cost of producing a product are e.g: - Cycle Time: the total time it take to make a product (from the beginning to the end of your product-making-process).
+The shorter the better. - Throughput: Quantity produced per unit.
+The higher the better. - Quality rate: The quality rate is the relationship between the quantities produced and the total quantity used.
+The higher the better. - Rework-ratio: how many products needs to be reworked.
+The fewer the better. - Downtime: how much time the production is not producing.
+The less the better. - b.
+A KPI, Key Perfomance Indicator, is a performance measure.
 It is used to help an organization define and evaluate how successful it is.
-The KPI has a numercal value and it is possible to follow the changes of the value. - c) The five KPIs:

-a.
-Cycle Time: This is mostly related to time.
-Throughput: this is mostly related to time Quality rate: this is related to quality Rework ratio: this is realted to cost Downtime: this is related to time
+The KPI has a numerical value and it is possible to follow the changes of the value. - c.
+The five KPIs: - Cycle Time: This is mostly related to time. - Throughput: this is mostly related to time - Quality rate: this is related to quality - Rework ratio: this is related to cost - Downtime: this is related to time

-- a) Explain - a.
-Higher output: an increase in the product volume being produced - b.
-Utility cost: the cost of the utilities e.g., cooling water, electricity, steam etc - c.
-Better yield: an increase in the ratio products produced/raw material used. - d.
-Fewer unwanted byproducts: a decrease of the number of byproducts (not main product) being produced. - e.
-Less labor: the number of labor hours being used in production - f.
-Better quality: an increase of the quality - b) How are they related to ISO 22400-2 - a. not listed in ISO22400 - b. not listed in ISO22400 - c. not listed in ISO 22400 - d. not listed in ISO 22400 - e. not listed in ISO 22400 but similar to quality Ratio. - c) The objective of ISO 22400 is to define KPI for manufacturing Operations.
+- a.
+Higher output: an increase in the product volume being produced - Utility cost: the cost of the utilities e.g., cooling water, electricity, steam etc - Better yield: an increase in the ratio products produced/raw material used. - Fewer unwanted byproducts: a decrease of the number of byproducts (not main product) being produced. - Less labor: the number of labor hours being used in production - Better quality: an increase of the quality - b.
+None of them are listed in ISO 22400-2, but the Better quality is similar to Quality ratio. - c.
+The objective of ISO 22400 is to define KPI for manufacturing Operations.

-The ISA95 standard is a standard in several parts.
+3. The ISA95 standard is a standard in several parts.
 Part 1 and Part 2 deals with how level 4 systems (Business and logistics systems, ERP) and level 3 systems (MES systems) can be integrated.
 It deals with WHAT information should be sent between level 3 and 4.
 The standard lists 4 categories of information that should be sent; product definition, production capability, production schedule, and production performance.
 In addition, information about the resources should also be sent, i.e., personnel, material, process segments and equipment.